‘Common knowledge attacks’ – a new concept in defending democratic debate?

 For years, the billionaire financier funded democratic reform think-tanks through the post-Soviet space.
 From the Western democratic view, Soros’ goal was not to challenge contested political knowledge as much as spread common political knowledge about democratic reform.

-For the powerful in Eastern Europe however, the promotion of common political knowledge was increasingly viewed as a challenge to the monopoly on contested political knowledge in place since pre-internet times.
+For the powerful in Eastern Europe however, the promotion of common political knowledge was viewed as a challenge to the monopoly on contested political knowledge in place since pre-internet times.

 Looked at against the backdrop of the Color revolutions and the US invasion of Iraq, Soros’ organizations appeared dead-set on regime change in Eastern Europe.